Today In History

 Twenty-one Victorian scientists squeezed into the hollow belly of a concrete dinosaur and ate turtle soup.
 Benjamin Waterhouse Hawkins had built the first life-size model of an Iguanodon for the Crystal Palace grounds — 30 feet long, crouched on all fours like a massive iguana.
 On New Year's Eve 1853, he threw a dinner inside it.
 Richard Owen presided from the head, literally sitting where he thought the brain would be.
 They got the anatomy spectacularly wrong: Hawkins mounted the Iguanodon's thumb spike on its nose like a horn.
 But the party worked.
 When the Crystal Palace opened, two million people came to see the dinosaurs.
 Paleontology became a public obsession, and the word "dinosaur" — Owen had coined it just eleven years earlier — entered everyday language.
 That dinner made extinction entertaining.

 The U.S. Army and Lakota warriors clash at the Drexel Mission just days after Wounded Knee, ending with a chaotic retreat that leaves twenty soldiers dead.
 This final armed engagement effectively extinguishes organized Native resistance on the Northern Plains, sealing the fate of the Sioux people under federal control.
+The aftermath reshaped military strategies and diplomatic calculations across the region for years, altering the balance of power between the combatants.

 The Spanish soldiers aimed at his back.
 Rizal, 35, refused a blindfold and asked not to be shot in the head — he wanted to face his executors.
 They denied the request.
 At dawn in Bagumbayan Field, eight rifles fired.
 His final poem, smuggled out in an oil lamp the night before, wouldn't surface for weeks.
 Spain thought killing him would end the independence movement.
 Instead, it gave Filipinos their first martyr.
 Revolution exploded four months later.
 The doctor who wrote novels criticizing Spanish rule never picked up a weapon — but his death armed a nation.
 Today that field is called Rizal Park.